-Cold-climate electric heat pumps improve cold weather performance and efficiency compared with conventional EHP units by raising refrigeration compressor speeds at colder temperatures and by including more heat exchanger surface area (which results in higher capital costs).
+Cold-climate electric heat pumps improve cold weather performance and efficiency compared with conventional EHP units by raising refrigeration compressor speeds at colder temperatures and by incorporating more heat exchanger surface area (which results in higher capital costs).
 At this juncture, there is uncertainty whether a higher compressor speed operating strategy may impact cold-climate electric heat pump equipment durability and life.

 In nearly all cases, operating electric heat pumps at very cold temperatures (e.g., below 10°F) leads to a notable drop-off in heating capacity and efficiency.
-This has serious implications for consumer energy costs and for electric infrastructure sizing.
-Some manufacturers indicate electric heat pumps may shut off during extreme cold weather events (e.g., <-15°F) such as during a polar vortex event.
+This has serious implications for consumer energy costs and for power generation and infrastructure sizing.
+Some manufacturers indicate that electric heat pumps may shut off during extreme cold weather events (e.g., <-15°F) such as during a polar vortex event.

-The limitations of electric heat pumps at colder ambient temperatures raise several consumer and energy supplier concerns:
+Electric heat pumps limitations at colder ambient temperatures raise several consumer and energy supplier concerns: